The only thing you want to think about while enjoying your au naturale sanctuary is if you got the lyrics right to that shower performance.

 In recent years, we’ve become far more aware of the latent toxic chemicals found in the most innocuous places in our homes, leading to a push for things like organic bath towels.

+Conventional shower curtains—particularly those made with PVC—are a case in point.
 So in this list, we’ve curated the safest shower curtains and liners that are made from sustainable and healthy materials under ethical conditions.

-We independently research all featured brands and we ask them to confirm their claims.
+We independently research all featured brands, and we ask them to confirm their claims.
 In many cases we personally review recommended products.
 This post contains affiliate links which means we may earn a commission if you buy something.
-Learn more here.
+We explain this further in our Terms of Use.

 Our Steamy Selection Of The Safest Shower Curtains & Liners